Code-debug-code78/Optimizating_Pipelines/README.md

 - How to reduce model loading time and memory usage
 - What retrieval strategies scale well for large datasets
-- Which embedding–retrieval combinations perform best on noisy, real-world tabular text
+- How different models perform on noisy dataset of [DeepMatcher (SIGMOD 2018)](https://github.com/anhaidgroup/deepmatcher/blob/master/Datasets.md)

 ## Project Goals